Rupert Thomson

 Rupert Thomson, FRSL (born 5 November 1955) is an English writer.
 He is the author of thirteen critically acclaimed novels and an award-winning memoir.
-He has lived in many cities around the world, including Athens, Berlin, New York, Sydney, Los Angeles, Amsterdam and Rome.
-In 2010, after several years in Barcelona, he moved back to London.
-He has contributed to the Financial Times, the Guardian, the London Review of Books, Granta and the Independent.
+He has lived in many cities around the world, including Athens, Berlin, New York, Sydney, Los Angeles, Amsterdam, Rome, Barcelona and London.
+He has contributed to the Financial Times, The Guardian, the London Review of Books, Granta and The Independent.

 Biography and literary career

 Youth and education

 Rupert Thomson was born in Eastbourne, East Sussex, on November 5, 1955, to Rodney Farquhar-Thomson, a War Disability Pensioner, and Wendy Gausden, a nurse.
 His mother died playing tennis when he was eight.
-From the age of ten, he attended public school Christ's Hospital.
-While at Christ's Hospital, he began to write poetry.
-His early influences were Thomas Hardy and TS Eliot.
+From the age of ten, he attended public school Christ's Hospital, where he began to write poetry.
+His early influences were Thomas Hardy and T. S. Eliot.
 When he was fifteen, he rode his bicycle 150 miles on a "pilgrimage" to Hardy country.
-He was also influenced by a series called Penguin Modern European Poets – in particular, Montale, Rilke, Yevtushenko, Pavese, and Zbigniew Herbert.
+He was also influenced by a series called Penguin Modern European Poets – in particular, Eugenio Montale, Rainer Maria Rilke, Yevgeny Yevtushenko, Cesare Pavese and Zbigniew Herbert.
 In 1972 he was awarded an Exhibition to Sidney Sussex College, Cambridge to study Medieval History and Political Philosophy.
-While at Cambridge University, he published poems in several small magazines, including The Windless Orchard.
+While there, he published poems in several small magazines, including The Windless Orchard.
 He graduated as a Bachelor of Arts in 1976.

 Early travels (1976–1977)

 After leaving university, Thomson flew to New York.
-He has stated that there were cultural reasons behind choosing America as a destination, since it was linked with artists as diverse as David Bowie and Alexander Trocchi Thomson spent six weeks living in Hell's Kitchen with a 63-year-old alcoholic and his family.
+He has stated that there were cultural reasons behind choosing America as a destination, since it was linked with artists as diverse as David Bowie and Alexander Trocchi.
+Thomson spent six weeks living in Hell's Kitchen with a 63-year-old alcoholic and his family.

 Afterwards, he travelled throughout the United States, principally by Greyhound bus.
 He also visited Vancouver and the Canadian Rockies, and travelled through Mexico.
 Thomson returned to Eastbourne in November of that year and worked in the Birds Eye factory.
 In January 1977 he left again – this time for Athens.

 Once in Athens, Thomson rented a flat on Iliados Street and made a living by teaching English.
 He began work on a novel.
-He met WH Auden's secretary, Alan Ansen, who read his poetry and gave him encouragement.
+He met W. H. Auden's secretary, Alan Ansen, who read his poetry and gave him encouragement.
 Thomson completed a 160-page first draft of a novel, but it was never finished.